hasinidilrukshi/Wedding-packages/README.md

-# Wedding Packages Management System
+# Event Packages Management System

 This is a **Wedding Packages Management System** built using **OOP concepts** in Java.
 The system uses a **MySQL database** for data storage and allows users to **customize their wedding, functions, and parties** with various package options.